Number of laid-off workers seeking jobless aid stuck at 1.3M

 The elevated level of applications for jobless aid is occurring as new confirmed cases of coronavirus are spiking across much of the Sunbelt, threatening to weaken the economic recovery.
 Case counts are rising in 40 states and 22 states have either paused or reversed their efforts to reopen their economies, according to Bank of America.

 Rising infections paralleled rising applications for aid in some states getting hit right now, and fell in states with declining infections.
-In Florida claims doubled to 129,000, and in Georgia they rose nearly one-third to 136,000.
-In California they increased 23,000 to nearly 288,000.
+In Florida claims doubled to 129,000, and in Georgia they rose nearly one-third to 136,000, according to the Labor Department’s Thursday report.
+In California, they increased 23,000 to nearly 288,000.
 Applications also rose in Arizona and South Carolina.

-Applications fell in Texas, New Jersey and New York.
+Applications fell in Texas, which has seen infections spike, and in New Jersey and New York, where the virus is mostly under control.

+“Conditions in the labor market remain weak and the risk of mounting permanent job losses is high, especially If activity continues to be disrupted by repeated virus-related shutdowns,” said Rubeela Farooqi, chief U.S. economist at High Frequency Economics.

+A separate government report showed that retail sales jumped 7.5% in June, a healthy gain that suggested the economy was healing just before the viral resurgence has weighed on hopes for a steady recovery.

+The Census Bureau reported Thursday that retail sales are 1.1% higher than their levels from a year ago, after a brutal plunge in March and April was offset by a decent rebound in May and June.

-The Labor Department’s Thursday report showed that applications for jobless aid fell by about 10,000 from the previous week.
-The figure has now topped 1 million for 17 straight weeks.
-Before the pandemic, the record high for weekly unemployment applications was nearly 700,000.
+While applications for jobless aid fell by about 10,000 from the previous week, the figure has now topped 1 million for 17 straight weeks.
+The record high for weekly unemployment applications before the pandemic, was nearly 700,000.

-Those figures are adjusted for seasonal variations, a practice that is intended to filter out trends that don’t reflect on the economy, such as the firing of seasonal workers after the winter holidays.
+Those figures are adjusted for seasonal variations, a practice intended to filter out trends that don’t reflect on the economy, such as the firing of seasonal workers after the winter holidays.
 Yet the impact of the coronavirus has made such adjustments less relevant, economists say, because claims are so far above normal levels.

-Before seasonal adjustment, applications actually rose 100,000 to 1.5 million, a sign that layoffs are actually worsening.
+Before seasonal adjustment, applications actually rose 100,000 to 1.5 million, a sign that layoffs are worsening.

 The total number of people who are receiving jobless benefits dropped 400,000 to 17.3 million, the government said.
 That suggests that some companies are continuing to rehire workers, which could offset some of the job losses reflected in the still-high level of claims.